Yproximite/yProx-CLI/docs/handlers.md

 ## Images

-Used for minifying images (png, jpeg, gif and svg) in production environment:
+Used for optimizing PNG, JPEG, GIF and SVG images:

 ```js
 {